-Judicial Branch The President appoints justices to the two highest courts - the Constitutional Council and the Highest Appeals Court (equivalent to the US Supreme Court).
+The President appoints justices to the two highest courts - the Constitutional Council and the Highest Appeals Court (equivalent to the US Supreme Court).
 Defense Senegal's armed forces consists of about 13,600 active army, air force, and navy, and 5,000 gendarmerie (military police force) personnel primarily trained and equipped through assistance from French and US armed forces.

-POLITICAL & SOCIAL RELATIONS Senegal has participated in a variety of international and regional peacekeeping operations, most recently in African Union and United Nations missions in Darfur (Sudan), Liberia, Cote d'Ivoire, the Democratic Republic of Congo, and Sierra Leone (pictured: Senegal's peacekeeping forces, photo courtesy of the United Nations).
+Senegal has participated in a variety of international and regional peacekeeping operations, most recently in African Union and

+United Nations missions in Darfur (Sudan), Liberia, Cote d'Ivoire, the Democratic Republic of Congo, and Sierra Leone.
 Senegal also supported peacekeeping missions in the Central African Republic in 1997 and Rwanda during the 1994 genocide.
 Of note, Senegal was the only Sub-Saharan nation to participate in the 1991 Persian Gulf War, siding with coalition forces.
-Senegalese Air Force Senegal's Air Force was established soon after the country gained independence from France in 1960 (see History & Myth), receiving its first aircraft from France, the C-47 transport and MH1521M lightweight surveillance aircraft.
-Today, the Air Force only possesses about 30 aircraft, 4 of which are combat-capable Mil Mi-35 Hind and Mi-24 attack helicopters (2019 estimates).
+Senegalese Air Force Senegal's Air Force was established soon after the country gained independence from France in 1960 (see p.3 of History & Myth), receiving its first aircraft from France, the C-47 transport and MH1521M lightweight surveillance aircraft.
+Today, the Air Force only possesses about 31 aircraft, 4 of which are combatcapable Mil Mi-35 Hind and Mi-24 attack helicopters (2024 estimates).
 Primarily operating from the International Airport in Dakar, the Air Force also has several detachments located throughout the country.
 While Senegal does not have its own air defense capability, France is postured with air support personnel at Dakar to provide this capability.
 Additionally, the Senegalese Air Force has only a minimal peacekeeping capacity.
 Relations with the US The US and Senegal maintain strong relations, with the US providing Senegal considerable financial and technical assistance.
 Senegal took a strong position against the 9/11 terrorist attack on the US, hosting an October 2001 conference establishing the African Pact Against Terrorism.
+The Senegalese military has hosted and participated in many multinational exercises with the US.
 Senegalese Air Force Rank Insignia